celo-org/docs/docs/validator-guide/attestation-service.md

 ![Custom Code Property](https://storage.googleapis.com/celo-website/docs/custom-code.png)

 Once you have confirmation that custom codes are enabled on your Twilio account, you can provide the resulting `SID` in the `TWILIO_VERIFY_SERVICE_SID` configuration variable and start the service.
-In the future, we'll likely switch entirely to the Verify Service and deprecate the Messaging Service, but for now it's important to specify both.
+Since there are a few countries for which the Messaging Service consistently outperforms the Verify Service (and vice versa), we have introduced the `TWILIO_VERIFY_DISABLED_REGIONS` configuration variable to choose the Messaging Service over the Verify Service for select countries.
+See [Configuration](#configuration) below for more details on this parameter, including default values.

 ### Nexmo